oats-center/pea-pod/Step-5 (Optional) Cloudflare/Step-5 Instructions.md

 ![Screen Shot 2023-03-07 at 9 27 22 AM Medium](https://user-images.githubusercontent.com/126691160/223451528-0fe5a5ba-7db7-4e22-963e-248c3a57ac40.jpeg)

-3. From the `Find your new Domain` box search your desired domain with the extsion .tk added to the end and click `Check Availability`.
+3. From the `Find your new Domain` box search your desired domain with the extension .tk added to the end and click `Check Availability`.
 See the image below as an example.
 Your desired domain may or may not be available for registration.
 If you do not search with the extension `.tk` at the end Freenom will always say that that name is taken, even if the domain is truly available.

 ![Screen Shot 2023-03-07 at 9 32 46 AM](https://user-images.githubusercontent.com/126691160/223465748-c07c7a31-b225-4951-b1c0-7574258bac55.png)